 Even the most one-eyed Queenslander might have agreed that, a few years ago, eating out was not Brisbane's favourite sport.
 A degustation of new chefs and restaurants blowing into the city from around Australia and across the globe, and the Sunshine State's advantage in growing superb produce, have changed that.

 In the magnificent surroundings of the former Queensland Savings Bank heritage building, Donna Chang blends Chinese influences and Aussie ingredients — crisp-skinned roast duck with Davidson's plum, more yum cha choices than you can shake a chopstick at, knock 'em dead desserts.

 Gerard's Bistro might sound Gallic; it's a stunning take on Middle Eastern shared platters, using spices, ferments and breads and — unusually in this part of the world — a contemporary take on plant-based dishes.

 Little Valley and Honto trace their pedigree to renowned Rick Shores restaurant in Burleigh Heads, Gold Coast.
 Little Valley plays variations on Chinese themes while Honto takes a similar approach to Japanese cuisine.

-Buzzy Howard Smith Wharves, underneath the Story Bridge, incorporates Felons Brewing, Mr Percival's (an over-river bar), and restaurants including Greca, a modern Greek taverna; Toko, a new izakaya; Stanley, guided by Hong Kong street food, and ARC, for wine and inspired lighter dishes.
+Buzzy Howard Smith Wharves, underneath the Story Bridge, incorporates Felons Brewing, Mr Percival's (an over-river bar), and restaurants including Greca, a modern Greek taverna; Toko, a new izakaya and Stanley, guided by Hong Kong street food.

 Worth a tipple: Mosconi (Fortitude Valley) and Maeve (South Brisbane) and Corella (Woolloongabba) are excellent wine bars.
 For cocktail lovers, the Boom Boom Room and the Gresham in the city; Maker (South Bank) and the Press Club (Fortitude Valley).